Baptism is a birth into the Christian community and is in every way as solemn and important as birth itself.

 - The marriage of a godparent must be seen as valid in the eyes of the Catholic Church.

 - If the godparent is not from St. Anne’s Parish, Barrhead, he/she should get a letter of good standing from his / her pastor.

 - A baptized non-Catholic may not sponsor but may serve as a witness alongside a Catholic sponsor.

 - Non-baptized persons may not serve in the role of sponsor or witness.

-To obtain a certificate of baptism, complete and mail the Baptismal Certificate Form to the parish office.
+To obtain a certificate of baptism, complete and mail the Baptismal Certificate Form (see button below to download a word document copy) to the parish office.
 A certificate is not guaranteed but a complete search will be conducted based on the information provided.